alenreg/Sitecore.JsonDataProvider/readme.md

 # Sitecore.JsonDataProvider

-* JSON Data Provider is a shared source module that allows storing parts of content tree in separate `*.json` files.
+* JSON Data Provider allows storing parts of content tree in separate `*.json` files.
-* Unlike serialization, the items exist only in `*.json` files which makes synchronization absolutely unnecessary.
+* Unlike serialization, items exist only in `*.json` files which makes synchronization unnecessary.
 * Single `*.json` file stores all descendant items of the specific item that exists in a SQL database.

 #### Release Notes: